True Blue Software

 Examples

 1. Let’s say that you have just been assigned to work on the GUI.
-You would then attach your workspace to the project snapshot labeled GUI.
+You would then attach your workspace to the snapshot labeled GUI.

 2. You may be working on a project where several people will be working closely together.
 Attaching multiple workspaces to a snapshot allows all team members to see changes immediately after check in (through a workspace update) and facilitates close coordination of changes.
-Once the team changes are ready, they can be copied to the parent snapshot.
+Once the team changes are ready, they can be copied to the parent integration snapshot.
 In figure 6, Amy and Joe share the GUI snapshot in this fashion, as do Tim and Meg share the Database snapshot.

 Working Set